PaulleDemon/AWS-deployment/s3buckets.md

 replace `<project_name>` with your project name.
 The above will work if the storages.py is in the same directory as `settings.py` If you have it somewhere else provide the path to that eg: `app.storages.MediaStore`.

-That's it should now be up and running.
+That's it, it should now be up and running.